Departure on August 9, 15, 21, 27 2018

 NUMBER OF PARTICIPANTS: minimum 2 and 6 maximum

-TOUR GUIDE: experienced pilot/ guide and naturalist interprets who speaks French and English
+TOUR GUIDE: guide who speaks French and English

 HIKES/TREKS: easily accessible, not particularly demanding

-SMALL GROUPS SUPPLÉMENT: If the group consists of only 2 participants: + 1700 $ CAD TTC /person.
+SMALL GROUPS SUPPLEMENT: If the group consists of only 2 participants, a sucharge will be applied

 The states of booking fluctuate according to the options, the cancellations and the inscriptions.

--Discover the surprising landscapes of the Arctic Cordillera.
+– Discover the stunning landscapes of the Arctic Cordillera

-Day 1: Montreal – Kuujjuaq – Barnoin camp.
-Upon arrival at Barnoin, the manager-owner will welcome you with a cocktail and an overview of your upcoming itinerary.
-Dinner and overnight stay at the Lodge.
+1st day: Flight Montreal / Kuujjuaq / Barnoin Ecolodge.
+Upon arrival at the Barnoin camp, you will be welcomed by the manager-owner with a cocktail and a presentation of the upcoming itinerary.
+Dinner and overnight stay at the lodge.

-Day 2: Barnoin – Ungava coast.
-After breakfast, we fly out to the site of the bivouac situated not far from the Ungava coast.
-During this morning flight we follow the coast of Ungava where we try to spot bears and a variety of terrestrial and aquatic animals.
-Arrived at the site of the bivouac we make a short stop to unload the material for the base camp and we pursue our flight of a few more minutes to reach the site of observation of the fishing polar bears.
+2nd day: Barnoin – Ungava coast.
+After breakfast, we will fly to the bivouac site located not far from the Ungava coast.
+During the morning flight, we will follow along the Ungava coastline where we will try to spot bears and a variety of land-based and aquatic animals.
+Upon arrival at the bivouac site, we will make a short stop to unload base camp materials and then we will continue our flight for a few minutes to get to a polar bear observation site.
 Free lunch.
-At the end of the day return to the bivouac site.
-From mid-August you have the opportunity to observe the Northern Lights dance across the sky.
-Overnight stay in a bivouac.
+At the end of the day, we will return to the bivouac site.
+Starting from mid-August, you will have the opportunity to observe the northern lights in the sky.
+Overnight stay in the bivouac.

-Day 7: Return Trip.
-Breakfast at the Lodge.
+7th day: Return trip.
+Lunch at the Lodge.